 In fact, professional email marketing is a matter of customization of offers: long gone are the times when people blasted a mass message to a large list of addresses, indiscriminately.
 On the contrary, eMailChef values all strategies based on a thorough knowledge of your user base.
 In this case, segmentation is one of the most important tactics.

-First of all select a list and click on “Segments” on the right:
+First of all select a list and click on “Segments” as shown below:

 Here you can specify the conditions that all emails from the list must respect to be part of the segment.
 You can interpolate the following default conditions: